Owning a controller is a must today, even if you are a PC gamer!

 - Design – While it borrows the overall ergonomic exterior from the DualShock 4, the G3w’s frontal design is eye-catching, but not necessarily in a good way.
 The plastic definitely looks and feels good, but the intense colors and the clashing of the prominent red and blue highlights are far from unnoticeable.

-Which Controller to Buy?
+Which Controller Should You Buy?

 In order to decide just which of these controllers is the best PC controller for you, consider the following: